apache/spark/UPDATING.md

 See https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html for more info.

-### Adding Operators and Sensors via plugins is no longer supported

 ### The default value for `[core] enable_xcom_pickling` has been changed to `False`

 The pickle type for XCom messages has been replaced to JSON by default to prevent RCE attacks.